vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 authentication code or another type of MFA.
 Because of this, the integrator cannot pull transactions until the security code is provided.

-Not all of my past transactions are in Odoo, why?
+Not all of my past transactions are in Leansoft, why?
 -------------------------------------------------

 For some institutions, transactions can only be fetched up to 3 months in the past.